hacefresko/EvilPortal/README.md

 ## How does it work:

-[1] Create new access point (1 network interface with monitor mode needed)
+[Option 1] Create new access point (1 network interface with monitor mode needed)

 1. Creates new access point with hostapd